 In terms of user-facing features, a typical SaaS application should also include:

 The task of building such a system may look complex and intimidating, but it isn’t always the case.
-You can start small.
+You can start small, especially if you aim at minimizing your SaaS application cost.
 Contact our consultant, and within a few days, we will help you formulate the requirements for each component.

 Learn more: How to write a project specification – Guide & template

 Costs: Zero if you do everything on your own.
-If you hire a business analyst, be ready to pay around $36-$46/hour in the US.
-In that case, a week’s job might cost from $1,440 to $1,840, but the total price would depend on how long the research takes.
+Otherwise, you might hire a business analyst.
+If you do it in the US, be ready to pay $109-$154/hour, which translates into $4K-$6K for a week’s job.
+The total price would depend on how long the research takes.

 Solving a real problem is not enough.
 The benefits delivered by your product should be clear and appealing to a broad audience, recurring, and money-wise, likely to outweigh the implementation costs for software as a service: you need to make sure your targeted audience will pay for it through subscriptions.